Print Version

 Having the disease does not guarantee that you will not get the disease again.

-An infected person with pertussis can return to child care, school or other settings once they have received five days of an appropriate antibiotic or after 21 days from the beginning of the cough.
+A person with pertussis can return to child care, school or other settings once they have received five days of an appropriate medicine or after 21 days from the beginning of the cough.

 If you had contact with someone that has confirmed Pertussis, watch for signs and symptoms for 21 days from your last contact with the person.
 If you develop symptoms, contact your health care provider.